-Talking about death and dying is really hard for anybody and sometimes that means that we avoid people once they have experienced a death in their family or community people talk about individuals literally crossing the street in order to avoid a conversation.
-Bereavement is how you support an individual through those very difficult hard moments, months and years after someone has died a number of professionals and individuals who have experienced a death of someone close to them have got together to draw up a Charter and a Charter to describe what Scotland could be like if we really support those who are experiencing the loss of someone if we really support them well individual through those very difficult hard moments, months and years after someone has died a number of professionals and individuals who have experienced a death of someone close to them have got together to draw up a Charter and a Charter to describe what Scotland could be like if we really support those who are experiencing the loss of someone if we really support them well
+Talking about death and dying is really hard for anybody and sometimes that means that we avoid people once they have experienced a death in their family or their community.
+People talk about individuals literally crossing the street in order to avoid a conversation.
+Bereavement is how we support an individual through those very difficult hard moments and weeks and months and years after somebody has died.
+A number of professionals and individuals who have experienced the death of somebody close to them have got together to draw up a Charter and a Charter to describe what Scotland could be like if we really support those who are experiencing the loss of someone if we really support them well.